Skip to Main Content

 Boyd NF, Guo H, Martin LJ, Sun L, Stone J, Fishell E, et al. Mammographic density and the risk and detection of breast cancer.
 N Engl J Med.
 2007 Jan 18;356(3):227-36.

-Burstein HJ, Prestrud AA, Seidenfeld J, Anderson H, Buchholz TA, Davidson NE, et al. American Society of Clinical Oncology clinical practice guideline: update on adjuvant endocrine therapy for women with hormone receptor-positive breast cancer.
+Burstein HJ, Temin S, Anderson H, Buchholz TA, Davidson NE, Gelmon KE, et al. Adjuvant endocrine therapy for women with hormone receptor-positive breast cancer: american society of clinical oncology clinical practice guideline focused update.
 J Clin Oncol.
-2010 Aug 10;28(23):3784-96.
-Epub 2010 Jul 12.
+2014 Jul 20;32(21):2255-69.
+Epub 2014 May 27.

 Centers for Disease Control and Prevention (CDC).
 Vital signs: racial disparities in breast cancer severity - United States, 2005-2009.
 MMWR Morb Mortal Wkly Rep. 2012 Nov 16;61:922-6.